MatthewOlaka/MontyAI/README.md

 What things you need to install the software and how to install them

 A compatible web browser.
-A computer with sufficient resources to run the game.
+A computer with sufficient resources to run the ai game.

 ## Installing
 Clone or download the repository